 Limitations

 The approach described here is designed to allow better use of existing summary data, in the absence of true individual level data.
 It does this by creating fake individual level data as an intermediate stage.
 The approach is necessarily limited by the need to make assumptions about the statistical relationship between the summary data available and the individual level data.
 For example, we assumed that the mean EQ-5D estimates for each mRS followed a normal distribution, which is of course bounded between negative and positive infinity.
-We know that in fact EQ-5D scores cannot be less that approximately -0.54 and 1.00, and so a statistical distribution where these bounds are applied may be more appropriate.
-[Ref: Ralph?]
+We know that in fact EQ-5D utility scores show a negative lower bound whose value depends on the valuation Tariff used and an upper ceiling 1.00 by construction, and so a statistical distribution where these bounds are applied may be more appropriate.
 We also know that EQ-5D data are only poorly approximated by the Normal distribution, as the distribution of EQ-5D is typically known to be ‘multimodal’.
-This represents a more general limitation common to a range of modelling approaches, rather than something specific to this approach.
-[Ref: Ralph?]
+This represents a more general limitation common to a range of modelling approaches, rather than something specific to this approach. [

+For example Rachel Mann Æ Simon Gilbody Æ David Richards Putting the ‘Q’ in depression QALYs: a comparison of utility measurement using EQ-5D and SF-6D health related quality of life measures, Soc Psychiatry Psychiatr Epidemiol (2009) 44:569–578, appendix 2

 Without access to the individual level data the appropriateness of the statistical assumptions made, such as the choice of stochastic distributions, cannot be assessed.

 The dependence of the reconstructed summary estimates on the choice of statistical distributions can be assessed, however, by using different statistical models and comparing the results.
 As the R code is presented in the appendix, it is convenient for interested readers to assess the dependence of the estimates on modelling assumptions themselves, and suggest alternative choices of statistical distributions which use the same summary data.

 In addition to assumptions about the choice of statistical distribution, this method involves making two further types of qualitative assumption.
 Firstly, we made the assumption of perfect mapping, or deterministic bijection, between health states based on descriptions of states.
-Secondly, we made the assumption in the second example that a persistent vegetative state has mean utility equal to death, whereas it may be that the utility associated with this state is different to this, and possibly negative (‘worse than death’) [Reference: Ralph]
+Secondly, we made the assumption in the second example that a persistent vegetative state has mean utility equal to death, whereas it may be that the utility associated with this state is different to this, and possibly negative (‘worse than death’) not needed

 The first type of assumption, the perfect mapping or bijection assumption, should represent the best assumption of the economic modeller based on clinical knowledge, and where other clinical evidence and opinion exists which suggests alternative mapping arrangements should be considered or used instead, the effect of making these assumptions on the modelling results and utility/cost estimates should be explored and presented where possible.